blawson69/PurseStrings/README.md

 ---
 ### --party
-**GM Only** You may add characters to a Party Members list that persists between sessions.
+**GM Only** You may add characters you have [set up already](#--setup) to a Party Members list that persists between sessions.
 This will allow you to distribute loot ([below](#--dist)) without needing to select player tokens.
 To do this, select the tokens representing the characters you wish to add and use the following command:

 ```!ps --party```